-Patricia Cantor, a professor of early-childhood education at Plymouth State University, likes that this board book encourages language-enhancing interaction between babies and caregivers.
+Patricia Cantor, a professor of early-childhood education at Plymouth State University, told us she likes this board book that encourages language-enhancing interaction between babies and caregivers.
 “Babies really learn language when you use a word while matching it to an action or an object.
 So if you’re reading the book Clap Hands while actually clapping your hands, they’re gonna pick up that language much faster,” Cantor says.

 This die-cut board book, which came recommended by Brooklyn Public Library’s Rachel Payne, is kind of like an interactive work of art that’s designed to introduce your little one to colors.
 Hold it up to a window or a lamp and explore how the light changes through each translucent circle.

 For parents who think it’s never too early to encourage mathematical thinking, this book about a little elephant and his building blocks is just the ticket.
 Plus, it features repetition and rhythmic cadence that will hold 1-year-old babies’ attention, according to MacLaughlin.

 We have included Eric Carle’s gorgeous and charming story about a caterpillar who eats its way through an entire picnic in several gift guides before, including one with the best gifts for 2-year-olds.
 It encourages curiosity about science and nature, has cutouts that kids can put their fingers through, and the story is simple enough that children and parents can improvise as they read together.